thecoshman/http/http.md

     Currently supported write operations: PUT and DELETE.

+    With PUTs, the X-Last-Modified can be specified to milliseconds since epoch, and this will be set on the file's st_mtim.

     This is false by default because it's most likely not something you want to do.